Reewr/master/README.md

 This folder contains all the dependencies of the project as source files.
 All of these, except for one, is git submodules.
 This means that these are retrieved from other repositories when you are cloning it and therefore need the `--recursive` flag.

 The only dependency that is not a submodule is the `OGL` library, which are files that have been generated.
-For more information about the dependencies, please checkout [Licenses](#licenses)
+For more information about the dependencies, please checkout [Dependencies](#dependencies)

 **lua**